draconiandeveloper/Buoy/README.md

 ## **Troubleshooting / Tips**

 - ❗ If you encounter any issues, try running the program as **administrator**.
 - ⚙️ You may need to install **[.NET 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)** manually.
 While the installer attempts to automate this, it's not perfect.
+- ⚙️ If the game runs without mods when you chose the modded run option, run WEBFISHING through Steam first and then go back to HLS:R and relaunch through there.
+(This is an uncommon issue)

 ---